-- 1. Co-creating all new initiatives with our partners, wherever they are based, whatever their size.
+- Co-creating all new initiatives with our partners, wherever they are based, whatever their size.
 We will not relegate our partners to the role of mere implementers of what we think would work.
 If invited to take part in existing programmes, we will ensure that our approach to gender and social justice fits into the initiative and, if not, we will renegotiate our engagement. - 2.
 Taking part in initiatives aimed at shifting the power towards the communities we work for, and addressing harmful practices and attitudes that prevent a true power shift within the sector. - 3.
 Ensuring any events we hold or speak at have a balanced gender representation, and voices that have first-hand experience of the issues being discussed, and that we speak up/push back if this is not the case. - 4.
 Ensuring that our communications are just, ethical, inclusive and respectful of the communities we work with. - 5.
-Using our privilege to increase the visibility of under-represented organisations, groups or individuals by inviting them to participate in panels and other opportunities to promote their work. - 6.
-Sharing whatever we learn around gender and social justice with peer organisations and continuing to engage with like-minded organisations in initiatives aimed at re-imagining a better, fairer, and more effective global development sector.
+Using our privilege to increase our partners' visibility by inviting them to participate in panels and other opportunities to promote their work. - 6.
+Sharing whatever we learn around gender and social justice with peer organisations and continuing to engage with like-minded organisations in initiatives aimed at reimagining a better, fairer, and more effective global development sector.